 19. Pristine white nail polish

 It may not be for everyone, but a few coats of white nail polish is simple, effective, and works brilliantly with deep skin tones.
-We wouldn't necessarily pick it for a manicure, but there's something about a white pedicure that just feels clean and pristine.
-It will pair perfectly with all shoes and clothes and is one of those simple pedicure ideas that's fuss-free and effective.
+There's something about a white pedicure that just feels clean and pristine (provided you've been keeping on top of your foot care with the best foot creams, nail shaping et al) It will pair perfectly with all shoes and clothes and is one of those simple pedicure ideas that's fuss-free and effective.

 20. Rainbow sparkle stripes